 CROWE has become an important resource on campus at UW-Madison, providing engagement to students through coursework, research opportunities, and public events.
 CROWE researchers have been actively engaged in teaching economics to hundreds of undergraduate and graduate students at UW-Madison.
 CROWE faculty teach courses at the undergraduate, master’s, and PhD levels, including both required and elective courses, with enrollment totaling roughly 800 students per year.

 In addition, students have become increasingly involved in research at CROWE, from assisting with ongoing work to undertaking their own projects.
-The following CROWE reports were authored or co-authored by the following students:
+The following CROWE reports were authored or co-authored by students:

 - State-Level Tax Implications of Federal Tax Policies

 - The Impacts of State Tax Structure: A Panel Analysis

 - Impacts of Tax Structure at the State Level: Summary